digital-work-lab/literature-review-seminar/slides/00-orga.md

 Literature reviews are essential to respond to key trends:

-- The rapid growing volume and variety of research output, e.g.,
+- The rapid growing volume and variety of research output:

   - Over 2 million new papers per year
   - Over 600 guidelines for different research methods (see EQUATOR network)

 - The need to demonstrate novelty of contributions and avoid reinventing the wheel
-- Expectations to exercise critical judgment of prior research
+- The need to exercise critical judgment of prior research

 <!-- TODO: show "scholarly sophistication", "to the best of our knowledge, this is new..."  -->